svenjacobs/sabdrop/README.md

 The request interval (in ms) for queries to the SABnzbd server.
 If you are on a mobile connection and/or have limited data volume this value should be increased.

-#### Use file upload
+#### Disable NZB file upload

-The default behavior of SABdrop is to send the weblink of a NZB file to SABnzbd.
+The default behavior of SABdrop is to download NZB files locally and then send them to SABnzbd to work around issues with password-protected sites.
+If this options is enabled SABdrop will instead only send the weblink of a NZB to SABnzbd.
-If this options is enabled SABdrop will instead download the NZB file locally and then send that file to SABnzbd.
-This may work around issues with sites that require an authentication (e.g. forums).

-This is an **experimental** feature and has not been tested thoroughly.
-It may not work as expected.

 #### Hide categories